“I suck at sales!”

 I developed a series of automatic emails to send to those leads to educate them about my company.
 I created a Sales Warming Kit to send to prospects before our first meeting.
 When we went out to “sell” prospects on our services they were already sold!
 Not every time.
 But many times a prospect would describe our system to us at the sales presentation.
 Amazing!

-Without building a marketing and sales process I don’t think I would have been able to re-build my business.
+Without building a marketing and sales process I don’t think I would have been able to rebuild my business.
 In fact, my business and marketing systems eventually became impressive enough that I was able to sell my remodeling company!
-That’s right, the value of my company increased because I was able to harness the power of marketing systems.
+That’s right, the value of my company increased because I was able to harness the power of marketing systems and automation.

 Can I help you create your own marketing and sales success story?